 If you’re worried you’re not fit enough, just crank up the motor and let the bike do all the hard work.

 Where can I hire an e-bike in Verbier?

 If you’re new to e-biking or just don’t fancy bringing your own on holiday, there are several places in town where you can hire a bike.

 We hired our e-bikes from Backside, which is ideally located directly opposite the cable car.
 You can hire for as little as half a day and the staff there will ensure you are fitted with the correct size bike as well as talking you through how an e-bike works.
 Prices start from €66 per day.

 As I took my bike up to the top of Les Ruinettes on the cable car, I started to worry it was all going to be a bit too scary for me.
 I love being active but I’m not an adrenaline junkie.

-Fortunately there’s routes for everyone and I absolutely loved it.
+Fortunately there are routes for everyone and I absolutely loved it.
 So if you want fast paced, mountain biking on rugged terrain or to practise your jumps in a bike park, there’s plenty of that.

 But if like me, you just want to explore the mountains and enjoy the beauty of the area, there’s lots of that too.

-If you’re planning on doing a longer ride, there are 16 free charging stations dotted around the valley.
+If you’re planning on doing a longer ride, stop at one of the 16 free charging stations dotted around the valley.